carnager/clerk/README.md

 * Show current Playback Queue
 * Show Albums/Tracks by currently playing Artist
 * Enable or disable scrobbling (with support for remote mpdscribble)
-* Love current song on lastfm
+* Love current song on lastfm (Using lastfm-mpd-cli)
 * Rate albums (using rating.txt in album folder - needs local access to
 * directories)
 * Load rated album